robenkleene/software-references/ios/ios-photos.md

 ## Messages

 - To choose and album, e.g., `Favorites`, from the `Photos` `Messages` app, swipe up at the little tab to make the app larger, and choose the `Photos` tab.

+## OCR

+- Just use tap and hold select and copy the text!